The Last Days (2013 film): Plot

 Flashbacks depict a growing trend of agoraphobia called "the Panic", a disease of unknown origin that kills anyone who goes outside through convulsion.
 Julia and Marc fight again over whether to have children, and Julia accuses Marc of using the Panic as an excuse to avoid it.
 After Marc leaves for work, Julia refuses to speak to him, and he becomes stranded in the office building when he suddenly becomes agoraphobic.
 In the present, Enrique tells Marc that since they have reached his apartment building, he will no longer accompany Marc.
 Enrique reveals that he is attempting to reach the hospital where his comatose father is at, which prompts the two to reconcile somewhat.
 At a church, a bear nearly mauls Enrique to death, but Marc manages to kill it.
 While the two eat the bear, they bond over their pasts and fears.

 A group of survivors inform Enrique that the hospital burnt down; since his father was in a coma, it is unlikely that he survived.
 Enrique falls into a deep depression and gives Marc his seeds, telling him to find Julia and save the baby.
 On his own, Marc ends up in a shopping center where Julia worked.
-He looks in the supermarket and finds a band of survivors but they are raided by another group.
+He looks in the supermarket and finds a band of survivors, but they are raided by another group.
 He finds Julia's coworker, Andrea, but she is killed by debris.
-Marc is attacked by a man with a knife but Enrique saves him but is severely wounded in the process, which he hides.
+Marc is attacked by a man with a knife, but Enrique saves him but is severely wounded in the process, which he hides.
 Marc notices Julia in the opposite building.
 Overjoyed, he returns to tell Enrique and discovers his wounds.
 Urged by Enrique's dying wish, Marc crosses the street to be with Julia, though it nearly kills him.

 Several months later, Julia gives birth, and they use the seeds to create a greenhouse.
 Over time, the child grows and is shown able to leave the building without suffering from the Panic.
 As this happens, he is part of a new generation of humanity that is naturally immune to the Panic.
-Marc and Julia watch him leaves with several other youths to rebuild civilization.
+In the end, Marc and Julia watch him leave with several other youths to rebuild civilization.